-This page is an incomplete draft that will be expanded and revised.
-Please contact me before quoting or citing if you want to be alerted when the final edit is complete.
-(Last edit May 1, 2014)
+This page will be expanded and revised.
+Please contact me before quoting or citing in any academic work if you want to be alerted when the final edit is complete.
+(Last major edit May 1, 2014)

 John Dehner, a character actor in films, radio and television since the 1940s, starred in the weekly CBS adult Western as J.B.
 Kendall, who may have looked (or sounded) like a city dude, but proved to be a man of action.